Francis Suarez: Development

 As mayor, Suarez has overseen a $400 million municipal bond initiative, sometimes called the Miami Forever Bond, to combat rising sea levels and support affordable housing.
 The accelerated population growth Miami has experienced since 2020 (which has included an influx of millionaires and billionaires) has contributed to a severe shortage of the city's supply of affordable housing, with Miami seeing a 48% increase from 2019 to 2023 to its median cost for single family residences (as measured by the Miami Association of Realtors).

-Suarez played an important role in securing narrow city commission passage of approval for Miami Freedom Park and its related urban development project.
+Suarez played an important role in securing narrow city commission passage of approval for Nu Stadium and its related urban development project.
 The centerpiece of the project is a soccer specific stadium to be constructed by the ownership of Major League Soccer's Inter Miami CF. The stadium will be built on land that was a city-owned golf course.

 In the final year of his mayoralty, Suarez voiced his support for plans to construct of the Donald J. Trump Presidential Library in Downtown Miami.